 Information Technology Branch

-Gail Overhouse was appointed Deputy Director/Chief Information Officer of EDD’s Information Technology Branch in August 2012.
-Ms. Overhouse’s career spans over 30 years in state information technology in various executive positions.
-Prior to joining EDD, Gail served as the Project Director of the California Child Support Automation System (CCSAS) for the Department of Child Support Services implementing a single statewide child support system.
+Gail Overhouse was appointed deputy director/chief information officer of the EDD’s Information Technology Branch in August 2012.
+Overhouse’s career spans over 30 years in state information technology in various executive positions.
+Prior to joining the EDD, she served as project director of the California Child Support Automation System for the Department of Child Support Services, implementing a single statewide child support system.

 Gregory M. Riggs

-Gregory Riggs was appointed Deputy Director of the Policy, Accountability and Compliance Branch (formerly Program Review Branch) on July 31, 2008.
-The Policy, Accountability and Compliance Branch contributes to the Employment Development Department’s (EDD) programs by providing oversight, technical assistance, and other services that help improve both the effectiveness and efficiency of the program’s operations.
-Key services provided by this Branch include: overseeing legislative and intergovernmental affairs, conducting program and financial audits, administering customer service surveys, investigating allegations of fraud and tax evasion, monitoring federal Workforce Investment Act grant recipients, monitoring access to services for migrant and seasonal farm workers, conducting special studies and evaluations, and providing statistical analyses.
+Gregory Riggs was appointed deputy director of the Policy, Accountability, and Compliance Branch (formerly Program Review Branch) in July 2008.
+The Policy, Accountability, and Compliance Branch contributes to the EDD’s programs by providing oversight, technical assistance, and other services that help improve both the effectiveness and efficiency of the program’s operations.

-Mr. Riggs first began his career with EDD in the early 1990s working as an Employment Program Representative for the Unemployment Insurance and Job Services programs.
-Mr. Riggs has also held positions as Chief of the Unemployment Insurance Adjudication Services Division, Deputy Director of the Legislative and Intergovernmental Affairs Office, and Assistant Secretary of Policy and Program Development at the Labor and Workforce Development Agency.
+Riggs first began his career with the EDD in the early 1990s as an employment program representative for the Unemployment Insurance and Job Services programs.
+He has also held positions as chief of the Unemployment Insurance Adjudication Services Division, deputy director of the Legislative and Intergovernmental Affairs Office, and assistant secretary of Policy and Program Development at the Labor and Workforce Development Agency.

-Prior to State service, Mr. Riggs was employed by the San Joaquin and Sacramento County Municipal Courts, the Sacramento Alternative Sentencing Program, and earned a bachelor’s degree in Political Science from the University of California at Santa Barbara.
+Prior to entering state service, Riggs was employed by the municipal courts of San Joaquin and Sacramento counties and the Sacramento Alternative Sentencing Program, and earned a bachelor’s degree in political science from the University of California at Santa Barbara.

 Public Affairs Branch

-Loree Levy was appointed Deputy Director of the Public Affairs Branch in November 2002.
-The Public Affairs Branch includes the Communications Office, Marketing and Constituent Services, and the Web Content and Usability Group.
-Ms. Levy works closely with the Department, California Labor and Workforce Development Agency, and the Governor’s Press Office to release information about EDD programs and policies to the news media.
+Loree Levy was appointed deputy director of the Public Affairs Branch, which includes the Media Services, Strategic Communications, and Web Business Services divisions, in November 2002.
+The Branch is responsible for media relations, marketing and brand management, social media and other digital marketing efforts, website content management, usability review and guidance, and Spanish translations.
+Levy works closely with Department executives, the California Labor and Workforce Development Agency, and the Governor’s Press Office to release information about EDD programs and policies to the news media.

-Ms. Levy began her career at EDD in April 2001 when she was appointed Assistant Director of the Communications Office.
-Prior to her appointment, Ms. Levy spent 15 years in television news.
-In the Sacramento area, she was an on-air reporter for NBC-affiliate KCRA-TV Channel 3 and a news anchor for “Good Day Sacramento” at KPWB-TV Channel 31.
-Ms. Levy is a native Sacramentan and holds a bachelor’s degree in Communications from California State University, Sacramento.
+Levy began her career at the EDD in April 2001, when she was appointed assistant director of the Communications Office.
+Prior to her appointment, she spent 15 years in television news.
+In the Sacramento area, she was an on-air reporter for NBC-affiliate KCRA-TV Channel 3, and a news anchor for “Good Day Sacramento” at KPWB-TV Channel 31.
+Levy is a native Sacramentan and holds a bachelor’s degree in communications from California State University, Sacramento.

-Ms. Wheeler has worked for the State of California for over 26 years, 24 of which were with the EDD.
-During her tenure at EDD, Lisa has worked in a variety of leadership capacities throughout the Tax Branch’s Collection Division and Tax Support Division, along with EDD’s Administration Branch’s Human Resource Services Division.
-She graduated with a Bachelor of Science degree in Business Administration from California State University, Sacramento (CSUS), with a concentration in Management.
-In addition, Ms. Wheeler participated in the Leadership for Government Executives Program at CSUS, along with participating in the EDD’s Director’s Office Internship program to experience global perspective and exposure of the services provided by the entire Department for the State of California.
+Wheeler has worked for the EDD for over 29 years, with over 25 years in leadership roles in the Tax Branch Collection Division and Tax Support Division, as well as with the Administration Branch Human Resource Services Division.
+She graduated with a bachelor of science degree in business administration from California State University, Sacramento (CSUS), with a concentration in Management.
+In addition, Wheeler is a graduate of the CSUS Leadership for Government Executives.

 Unemployment Insurance Branch